torchbox/wagtail-grapple/docs/general-usage/settings.rst

 Settings
 ========

-Wagtail Grapple configuration is namespaced inside a single ``GRAPPLE`` Django setting.
+The Wagtail Grapple configuration is contained inside a single Django setting - ``GRAPPLE``.

-For example your project's ``settings.py`` file might include something like this:
+For example, your project's ``settings.py`` file might include something like this:

 .. code-block:: python